darya-shynkevich/software-engineering/1. Software Engineering/Database/Internals/DB Read - App to DB to OS to SSD.md

-When you create a table in a database, a file is created on disk and the data are layout out into a [[Database Pages]].
+When you create a table in a database, a file is created on disk and the data are layout out into a [Database Pages](Database%20Pages.md).
 How the data is laid out in the page depends on whether the engine is row-store or column-store.
 Think of a page as a structure which has a header and data, the data portion is where the rows live.

 A database page can be 8KB (Postgres) or 16KB (e.g. MySQL innodb) or more.
 The table is stored as an array of pages in the file, where page index + size tells the database exactly which offset to seek to and how much to read.
 For example, assume database page size is 8KB to read page 7 on disk, you need to seek to the offset 7*8192 + 1 and you would read a length of 8192 bytes.